About Molly

 - Urogenital disorders: urinary tract infections, incontinence

-- Bone, muscle, joint & nervous system disorders: back pain, carpal tunnel pain, bromyalgia, migraines, muscle strain, sciatica, tennis elbow, osteoarthritis, neck & shoulder pain, chronic pain
+- Bone, muscle, joint & nervous system disorders: back pain, carpal tunnel pain, fibromyalgia, migraines, muscle strain, sciatica, tennis elbow, osteoarthritis, neck & shoulder pain, chronic pain

 - Ear, nose, throat & eye disorders: dizziness, facial palsy/tics, gingivitis, halitosis, tonsilitis, tooth pain, trigeminal neuralgia